mileskin/jasmine-fake-ajax/README.md

     expect(latestAjax().url).toEqual('/third')

 Warnings and errors during the test run are logged into the firebug console, so you should consider keeping it open.

+## Installation instructions

+Put files in `dependencies/` and `lib/jasmine-fake-ajax.js` to your load path.
+You should be good to go.
+Probably works with other jQuery versions than in `dependencies/`.
+However, please report if there are problems.

 Hope you enjoy!